SarsharImtiaz/SonarQube/README.md

 # Triggering the Pipeline for Testing

-The pipeline can be triggered manually using the curl command:
+The pipeline can be triggered manually using the curl command as shown below.

+A separate Ingress endpoint is available for curl that expects the pipeline parameters to be provided in the JSON data sent in the body.

 ```bash
 # Change the gitRevision, gitUserName, and emailRecipientList as needed